polarityio/Elasticsearch/README.md

 ### Highlight Query

 The highlighter query to execute when a user clicks to view additional details.
 The top level property should be a `query` object.
 This query should typically match the query portion of your `Search Query`.
-Highlighting will attempt to highlight against all fields and will return the first 10 results.
+Highlighting will attempt to highlight against all fields.
 Only runs if the `Enable Highlighting` option is checked

 ```
 {"query": { "simple_query_string": { "query": "\"{{entity}}\"" } } }
 ```

+### Page Size

+The number of results to display per page.
+This value must be between 1 and 100.
+Defaults to 10.
+This option should be set to "Only admins can view and edit".

 ### Summary Fields